 The result of T2.1 is valuable to the successful completion of WP2 outcomes, as it offers the basic understanding for graphical user interface.
-This deliverable will provide the basis for defining the system functional prototype that must be evaluated.
-These will be cover in the second version of the deliverable "D2.1 DID user interface technical description and mock-up".
+This second version of deliverable is providing a new version for mock-ups.
+This version of mock-ups was developed starting from the initial wireframes, included in the first version of this deliverable, and applying the users' feedback for those wireframes.

-ANNEX 1 QUESTIONNAIRE FOR EVALUATION
+9. ANNEX 1 QUESTIONNAIRE FOR EVALUATION